Circa April 1967,

 These were the new

-fiberglass '68 styling components that were designed by Ford to fix
+fiberglass '68 styling components that were designed by Ford

 the numerous problems that Shelby created with the hastily